cltl/ma-communicative-robots/data/README.md

 and its successor the Grounded Annotation and Source Perspective model (GRaSP, Son et al, 2016, Fokkens et al, 2017).
 The core idea behind the latter two is that we create a relation between a signal and the interpretation of that signal.
-These interpretations are seen as annotations that express a relation between a **segment** of the signal (e.g. a bounding box in an image or a token in a text) and some interpretation label defined in another framework.
+These interpretations are seen as annotations that express a relation between a **segment** of the signal (e.g. a bounding box in an image or an offset position and length in a text) and some interpretation label defined in another framework.
-We use the SEM model to model the interpretation of situations depicted in the multimodal signal.
+We use the Simple Event Model or **SEM**  to model the interpretation of situations depicted in the multimodal signal.
 These situations are represented in RDF as instances of people, objects, relations and properties.
 Annotations relate these instances to specific segments in the signals.